TechBirdCompany/TechBird-SmartSense/README.md

 - When ringbuffer loops, one set of wrong data will be send

 # Known Nuisances
-- When in deep sleep, attaching USB connection won't reset the device and the lid need to be removed
+- When in deep sleep, attaching USB connection won't reset the device and the lid need to be removed in order to get to the bootmenu
 - Main connector is not made to be removed frequently, which makes charging pretty annoying